MAGICGrants/MagicGrants.org/posts/_posts/blog/2025-07-14-AtHeartEngineer-TLSNotary-DEF-CON.md

 ---
 layout: post
-title: "MAGIC Board Member AtHeartEngineer to Lead TLSNotary Workshop at DEF CON 33"
+title: "Board Member AtHeartEngineer to Lead TLSNotary Workshop at DEF CON 33"
 excerpt: "AtHeartEngineer will present about TLSNotary at DEF CON 33"
 date: 2025-07-14
 Author: magicboard